stewid/xapr/README.md

 ## Indexing

-Index the content of a \code{data.frame} to documents with the Xapian search engine A `document` is the data returned from a search.
+Index the content of a `data.frame` to documents with the Xapian search engine A `document` is the data returned from a search.

 The index plan is specified symbolically.
 An index plan has the form